andrezeitz/z-dentist-milestone-4/README.md

 14. As a site admin, I want to be able to receive email when someone is contacting us from the contact page.
 * Result: TEST PASSED

+15. As a site admin, I want to be able to change the appointment time without having to cancel the booking.
+* Result: TEST PASSED

+16. As a site admin, I want to see how many bookings still havent been accepted with a date yet.
+* Result: TEST PASSED

 ### Code Validation

 ### HTML